Gofu (comics)

 Gofu Part two was launched on Free Comic Book Day 2014.

 Velocity Graphic Anthology #4, which launched at San Diego Comic-Con in 2014, features Gofu Part 1 in full color.
 Additionally, Gofu is also one of the South African indy books that was handed out for free at the Velocity panel, "The Pursuit of the Southern Hemisphere comic industry".

 Story

-A fantasy story about a gentle behemoth who must flee extinction with his only friend Tatsu, and seek a new home in an unknown world...
+A story about a gentle behemoth who must flee extinction with his only friend Tatsu, and seek a new home in an unknown world.